 Q&A with Ann Arvin, dean of research and vice provost, on Stanford's history of collaboration

-Stanford recently announced two new institutes that bridge departmental and school boundaries — the Stanford Neurosciences Institute and the Stanford Institute for Chemical Biology — bringing the number of university-wide interdisciplinary laboratories, centers and institutes on campus to 18.
+Stanford recently announced two new institutes that bridge departmental and school boundaries — the Wu Tsai Neurosciences Institute and Stanford ChEM-H — bringing the number of university-wide interdisciplinary laboratories, centers and institutes on campus to 18.

 These institutes are in line with Stanford's longstanding tradition of the "independent labs" that bring researchers together to solve large problems, engaging faculty and their students in collaborations that range from international and economic studies to studies on the environment, energy and health.
 The growing trend toward interdisciplinary research recognizes the need to share expertise in tackling complex problems and is fueled in part by increased funding for projects that span disciplines.
 Ann Arvin, MD, dean of research and vice provost, talks about Stanford's focus on interdisciplinary research.
 Arvin is also the Lucile Salter Packard Professor of Pediatrics and a professor of microbiology and immunology.

 Q: One of the buzzwords at Stanford is collaboration.
 Faculty easily cross lines and work outside boundaries.
 Why does that seem to flourish so easily here?